OG0911/Oageng_Q2/README.md

 # Oageng_Q2
 Retrieval and updating of the source file that are in accordance with organization procedures by:
-1. Siging in to GitHub
+1. Signing in to GitHub
 2. Creating a new repository and maiking it public
 3. Creating a read-me file on GitHub
 4. Navigating NetBeans Projects folder on the local drive